Vancouver (Numbered) System

 If you read the printed version, treat as a book.

 If you read the online version, treat it as a webpage.
-In Refworks put National Institute for Health and Care Excellence (or the name that it had when the publication was produced) as the author, at the start of the title as well as in the publisher field.
+Put National Institute for Health and Care Excellence (or the name that it had when the publication was produced) as the author, at the start of the title.

 Do not follow the guidance in the BNF itself as it omits vital information.
 Instead do this.
 The "updated" date is the date of the edition that you used:

 If you read the print version, treat as a book.

 If you read the online version, treat as a webpage.
-In Refworks include the name of the organisation at the start of the title.
+In both versions of RefWorks, include the name of the organisation at the start of the title.

 Treat as a website.
-In Refworks put National Institute for Health and Care Excellence, Clinical Knowledge Summaries at the start of the title and put the date of last update in the Last Updated, Full Date field.
+In both versions of RefWorks put National Institute for Health and Care Excellence, Clinical Knowledge Summaries. at the start of the title and put the date of last update in the Last Updated, Full Date field.